Gilbert Arenas: Firearms incident

 Upon his return to the Wizards for the 2010–11 season, Arenas elected to change his number from 0 to 9, claiming he was trying to put the entire incident from the previous season behind him.
 (Arenas had worn #0 all the way from college through his time in the NBA as a constant reminder of the number of minutes his critics said he would play in the NBA.)

-After the first 24 games of the season, although Arenas led the Wizards with an average of 17.3 points per game, they carried a poor 6–18 record.
+After the first 24 games of the season, Arenas led the Wizards with an average of 17.3 points per game but the team had one of the worst win-loss records in the league at 6–18.

 Orlando Magic (2010–2011)

 On December 18, 2010, Arenas was traded to the Orlando Magic for Rashard Lewis.
+Arenas was reunited with former Warriors teammate and draftmate Jason Richardson in Orlando.
 Arenas chose to wear #1 on his jersey in honor of his favorite player, Penny Hardaway.
 He was the backup point guard, with Jameer Nelson at the starting role.
 The Magic finished 52–30 and clinched the fourth seed in the Eastern Conference and made the playoffs.
 However, Orlando lost to the Atlanta Hawks in six games in the opening round of the playoffs.

 On December 9, 2011, after the end of the 2011 NBA lockout, Arenas was waived by the Orlando Magic under the amnesty clause, being the first player to be waived under the newly established clause at the time of its inclusion.
 He cleared waivers and became a free agent.
 Due to the 2011 NBA lockout, the 2011–12 NBA season was reduced from its normal 82 games to 66 games.

 In the summer of 2011, Arenas acted with former Wizards teammate Etan Thomas in a dramatic production of Our Town by Thornton Wilder.

 Memphis Grizzlies (2012)

 On March 20, 2012, the Memphis Grizzlies signed Arenas.
 His primary role was again a backup point guard, this time to Mike Conley Jr. The Grizzlies finished 41–25 and clinched the fourth seed in the Western Conference.
 However, they lost in the first round to the Los Angeles Clippers in a full seven-game series.
-Arenas' final NBA game was played in Game 7 of the 2012 Western Conference First Round on May 13, 2012.
-Memphis would lose Game 7 72 - 82 (thus losing the series) to the Los Angeles Clippers with Arenas only playing for 3 minutes and recording no stats.
+Arenas' final NBA game was played in seventh and deciding game of the 2012 Western Conference First Round on May 13, 2012.
+Memphis lost to the Los Angeles Clippers, with Arenas only playing for 3 minutes and recording no stats; Arenas was only 30 years old in his final NBA game.

 Shanghai Sharks (2012–2013)

-On November 19, 2012, Arenas signed with the Shanghai Sharks of the Chinese Basketball Association.
-In his first season in the CBA, Arenas averaged 20.7 points per game, 7.3 rebounds per game, and 3.0 assists per game in 27.3 minutes per game.
+On November 19, 2012, Arenas signed with the Shanghai Sharks of the Chinese Basketball Association (CBA).
+In his one season in the CBA, Arenas averaged 20.7 points per game, 7.3 rebounds per game, and 3.0 assists per game in 27.3 minutes per game.
 He played in 14 games and started in 8 of them.
 However, the Sharks finished at 10–22 and missed the playoffs.